The Mediterranean - guarding Europe's external borders

 The crew of one of the Armed Forces' Challenger aircraft operates some of the advanced surveillance equipment.
 Photo: Rune Dyrholm / The Danish Armed Forces.

-Since 2015, Denmark has made a number of different contributions available to Frontex.
+Since 2015, Denmark has made a number of different contributions available to the EU's border agency Frontex.

 Period of timeFra 2015